BonnyCI/projman/README.md

 Pull requests can be reviewed by anybody, but require an Approval by a member of the BonnyCI Captians team.
 We prefer small changes using commits that produce a functional tree with every commit, to aid in future bisect adventures.

 It is not necessary to create an issue or produce a spec/blueprint, or ask for permission to change something before presenting code.
 Code can be shared to start and frame a conversation.
 We do ask that code that is not ready for inclusion be marked in the pull request subject (not the commit message) with `[WIP]`.
 If the pull request aims to resolve an open issue, please indicate that with a line in the commit message such as `Fixes #XXX`.
 Additionally, we ask that commit messages be concise and informative.
-Please follow the guide at http://chris.beams.io/posts/git-commit/ .
+Please follow [this guide] (http://chris.beams.io/posts/git-commit/) on writing commit messages.

 ### Style Guide
 There will be a style guide in the future.